 I tried it… and it is certainly true.

 So work out how many people you are catering for and plan accordingly.
+The BBC has a very useful Christmas portion planner.

 Now, this is a stealth zero waste Christmas idea.

-Go for solar-powered lights.
+The answer is to go for solar-powered lights.

 Pin to save: